Sarah Dorsey: Literary career

-Casting about for purpose as a wealthy plantation owner, Dorsey wrote articles for the New York Churchman in the 1850s.
-She published her first fictional work in 1863–1864 in the Southern Literary Messenger, which serialized her novel Agnes Graham, which featured a heroine modeled on herself.
-The romantic novel had a young woman fall in love with her cousin, whom she plans to marry until she learns about their common blood line.
-The success of the serials prompted her aunt Catherine's Philadelphia publisher, Claxton, Remsen and Haffelfinger, to republish the work in book form after the war.
-Other fictional works of Dorsey include Lucia Dare (1867), with a heroine modeled on her own experiences in fleeing Louisiana for Texas during the war.
+Dorsey wrote articles for the New York Churchman in the 1850s.
+She published her first fictional work in 1863–1864 in the Southern Literary Messenger, which serialized her novel Agnes Graham, which featured a heroine modelled on herself.
+The romantic novel had a young woman fall in love with her cousin, whom she planned to marry until learning about their common blood line.
+The success of the serials prompted her aunt Catherine's Philadelphia publisher, Claxton, Remsen and Haffelfinger, to republish the work in book form after the Civil War.

+Other fictional works by Dorsey include Lucia Dare (1867), with a heroine modelled on her own experiences in fleeing Louisiana for Texas during the war.
 Its descriptions were considered harrowing by contemporary readers.
 She also completed Athalie (1872), and Panola (1877).

-In 1866, Dorsey had published a biography of Henry Watkins Allen, the wartime governor of Louisiana.
+In 1866, Dorsey published a biography of Henry Watkins Allen, the wartime governor of Louisiana.
 They had first met in 1859, when both the Dorseys and Allen were traveling in the Rhine River Valley in Europe.
 She also used her study as a way to evaluate the role of women in the southern male-dominated society.
 She admired Allen's work: "As a leader of wartime relief for the poor, an advocate of emancipation for slaves as reward for Confederate service, and other bold if not always welcomed innovations, Allen much deserved her praise."
 The highly regarded work is considered to be an important contribution to the Lost Cause legend of southern memory.

-In 1873, the Dorseys moved to Beauvoir, a plantation near Mississippi City, now Biloxi, overlooking the Gulf of Mexico.
+In 1873, the Dorseys moved to Beauvoir, a plantation near Mississippi City, now Biloxi.

-Later years
+Relationship with Jefferson Davis

 Soon after her husband died in 1875, Dorsey learned that Jefferson Davis, the former president of the Confederacy, was ill and bankrupt.
 She invited him to visit at the plantation in December 1876.
-Davis had been married since 1845 to his second wife, Varina Howell Davis, but they had suffered difficulties.
-(As a girl, Varina had also attended Madame Grelaud's French school.)
+Davis had been married since 1845 to his second wife, Varina Howell Davis, but they had suffered difficulties (as a girl, Varina had also attended Madame Grelaud's French school).

 Impoverished after his imprisonment, the Davises had been living with their eldest daughter and her family in Memphis, Tennessee.
 Davis moved into Beauvoir on a permanent basis, where Dorsey provided him with a cottage on the grounds for his use.

-There he began to write his memoir, The Rise and Fall of the Confederate Government.
+There, Davis began to write his memoir, The Rise and Fall of the Confederate Government.
 Dorsey was instrumental in his success, organizing his day, motivating him to work, taking dictation, transcribing notes, editing and offering advice.
 Rumors quickly began to fly that the two were having an illicit affair, and it was nearly "an open scandal," but they refused to yield to it.
 Varina Davis became enraged and refused for a long time to set foot on Dorsey's property.
 Eventually she accepted Dorsey's invitation to live there and moved into one of the guest cottages at Beauvoir.